 jenkins system user on our servers that has read access on our GitHub repositories.
 You’ll want to configure credentials that make sense for your architecture.
 Our "Branch Specifier" (

-*/master) tells Jenkins to look for changes on the
+*/main) tells Jenkins to look for changes on the

-master branch or any remote name by using the wildcard, “*”.
+main branch or any remote name by using the wildcard, “*”.

 Configure Your Build Triggers